ivasholeksii/playwright-python-boilerplate/README.md

 To run the entire test suite, execute the following command: `pytest`

+To run tests with the html report execute: `pytest tests/ --html-report=./report.html`

 For more options and configurations, refer to the `pytest.ini` file in the project's root directory.

 ## License